rbalsleyMSFT/IntuneScripts/ConfigurationProfileSettings/Readme.md

 In the **Assignments** section, select a group of users you want to block admin app access and click **Next**
 In the **Applicability Rules** section click **Next** or modify if necessary In the **Review + create** section, click **Create**

-#### Prevent Students from installing apps

-This leverages Smart Screen and the Windows Store app to funnel application installs to the Store, however the Store will be blocked, preventing the user from being able to install apps.
-All self-service application installs should go through the Company Portal.
-Students will be able to use the Company Portal app to install applications you've made available to them (assuming you don't have any [primary user issues](https://github.com/rbalsleyMSFT/IntuneScripts/tree/main/ChangeIntunePrimaryUser))